civictechdc/clean-slate/README.md

 `"questionText"` = question that will be displayed for the user

-`"answers"` = an array of answer objects.
-Each answer object should have `"answerText"` and `"next"`.
-This example has two possible answers to the question, but there can be as many as needed.

-`"answerText"` = words that will be displayed on the buttons
+    "next": = what the next question should be.
+Each quesetion is referenced by a number (i.e. 600) `"answerText"` = words that will be displayed on the buttons

-`"next"` = what should the user see next if they click this answer? must EXACTLY match the name of a question OR the name of an endState object (see 2. above). **Capitalization matters!**

 `"helperText"` = definitions or explanations of legalese (this can be an empty: `"helperText":[]`)

-note: If you need to use quotation marks, the character must be 'escaped' with a backslash.
-For example, the quotation marks around "Pending" in `helperText` are escaped like this: `\"Pending\"`

 If you edit `combined-flow.json`, please check for errors before submitting a pull request.
 If there is an error, it will be reported in the JavaScript Console in your browser.
-The most common mistake is using `"next"` to link to a question/endState that does not exist (always check that your capitalization is consistent).